zenaviolet/zenaviolet.github.com/README.md

                               DISADVANTEGES OF PROGRASIVE WEB APPLICATION

- 1. still in the development phase
+ a. still in the development phase

- 2. cannot access on the device
+ b. cannot access on the device

- 3. not access to the apps stores
+ c. not access to the apps stores

                              ADVANTEGES OF NATIVE APPLICATION